Chapter 6 : Always Him

 “That's great and all,” answered Albus, but Norah picked up on his uneasy tone.
 He seemed reluctant to be happy for her and his brother.
 He finally added on to his previous statement.
 “But, Nore...You know what he did, right?”

 “Al...” she sighed and rose from her spot at her vanity.
 She went to stand in the doorway and leaned against the frame.

-"You know, don't you?" he stated again, his voice stern and serious.
-Now Norah knew Al had meant business by coming to her flat.
-"You know he slept with Clancy O'Dell?
-Did he tell you that?"
+“You know, don't you?” he stated again, his voice stern and serious.
+Now Norah knew Al meant business by coming to her flat; he hadn’t dropped by just for a pleasant visit because he missed her.
+“You know he slept with Clancy O'Dell?
+Did he tell you that?”

 “I know he slept with her, Al,” Norah groaned.

 Albus was quickly scrambling off of her bed.
 He approached her, his expression sad, and Norah couldn't help but wonder just what was going on with Albus beneath the surface.
 His shoulders fell with her answer, and his expression turned to that of disbelief.

 “Then what are you still doing trying to get back together with him?” asked Al in an appalled voice.
 “He slept with someone else!
 You deserve better than that, Norah!”

 “Maybe I do,” she said quickly, rolling her shoulders, “but I don't deserve any better right now, Al. You know it was me to screw up our relationship first, right?
 James walked in on me kissing Kiernan.
 We were broken up when he slept with Clancy.
 He was a single man; he could do whatever he wanted.”

 “You really think that?” blurted Albus.
 “He should have been more forgiving of you!”